Third union slams door on French labour talks

 The meeting comes a week after Hollande's government - seeking to keep deficit-cutting promises to EU partners - pushed a new series of budget cuts through parliament, which later on Tuesday is due to vote on further welfare state spending cuts.

-Groison said the FSU wanted Hollande, who at the same time has promised 40 billion euros (32.1 billion pounds) of payroll and tax cuts to business, to detail how such savings would affect France's public sector.
+Groison said the FSU wanted Hollande, who at the same time has promised 40 billion euros ($55 billion)of payroll and tax cuts to business, to detail how such savings would affect France's public sector.

 The aim of the summit is two-fold: to get clarity from employers on how they plan to use the tax cuts to boost hiring, and to study proposals to remove other obstacles to job creation - for example by simplifying France's 3,200-page labour code.